-Shane Prance enters his third year as the Assistant Athletic Director for Facilities and Recreational Sports at the North Central campus, in addition to his role as an assistant coach for the Purdue University Northwest baseball program in 2018-19.
+Shane Prance enters his third year as the Assistant Athletic Director for Facilities and Recreational Sports at the Westville campus, in addition to his role as an assistant coach for the Purdue University Northwest baseball program in 2018-19.

 In his first season with the Pride, Prance helped lead the squad to a 30-18 season with a 20-7 record in the final year in the Chicagoland Collegiate Athletic Conference.